forhappy/tinydb/README.md

 How to make it run ?
 ====================
-After you compiled tinydb there is an executable file name "server", just run it in command line with no arguments:
+After you compiled tinydb there is an executable file named "server", just run it in command line with no arguments:
 > $: ./server

 Open your browser and type something in the URL box, magic will happen here.